 Glute Bridge with Band Abduction

 The banded glute bridge with abduction combines hip extension (glute max) with hip abduction and external rotation (glute med + deep rotators).
 For piriformis sufferers it is the most efficient single exercise because it trains the entire posterior chain to do the work the piriformis has been doing alone.
-Use of resistance bands during glute bridges has been shown to increase glute med activation versus bodyweight bridges.
+Adding isometric band abduction to the bridge has been shown to increase gluteus maximus activation and reduce anterior pelvic tilt versus a plain bridge.

 Illustration · follow the steps below for the actual technique